begolu2/rktik-thesis/02_conceptual.md

 Every persona has access to their private mindspace in which only they can read and write.
 This makes it a space for collecting thoughts before deciding on whether or not, or in which context to publish them.
 The mindspace of a persona is also referred to as the persona’s *notebook* to make it easier for new users to understand how they can use this feature.

-Apart from creating thoughts directly in this mindset, users may also use the *repost* interface (see section [Reposts]) to copy thoughts from anywhere on the site into their notebook.
+Apart from creating thoughts directly in this mindset, users may also use the *repost* interface (see Section [Reposts]) to copy thoughts from anywhere on the site into their notebook.

 **Movement Mindspace**